3 Common Link Building Questions Answered By 4 Experts

 I think newsworthy content is anything that motives people to read or listen.
 You don’t need to be a large business to garner media or client attention, you just need to be smart about what you’re broadcasting and when.

 The “when” factor is an issue a lot of people overlook, trying to compete for news during the middle of the week or when there’s a major international crisis going on might not be the best use of resources.
-Take note of when there’s slow news cycles and target your press releases or content launches for these periods.
+Take note of when there are slow news cycles and target your press releases or content launches for these periods.

 TIP: Keep in mind the media loves facts and figures they can quote.
 Consider issuing press releases to announce survey results, white papers, year-end reports and that new e-book you’re writing.